aiokitchen/aiomisc/docs/source/tutorial.rst

     loop.run_forever()

-In order to start or stop an async programs, usually using function ``asyncio.run(example_async_func())`` which available since Python 3.7, the function takes an instance of a coroutine and terminates all incomplete tasks after it completes.
+In order to start or stop an async programs, usually using function ``asyncio.run(example_async_func())`` which available since Python 3.7.
+This function takes an instance of a coroutine and cancels all still running tasks before returning a result.
 To continue executing the code indefinitely, you can perform the following trick:

 .. code-block:: python